joaopalmeiro/joaopalmeiro/README.md

 ### Data

 - [election-debate-schedules](https://gitlab.com/joaommpalmeiro/election-debate-schedules): JSON and iCalendar files for Portuguese election debate schedules.
+- [instagram-hashtags-photography](https://codeberg.org/joaopalmeiro/instagram-hashtags-photography): A dataset of photography-related hashtags to use on Instagram.
 - [pt-parties-metadata](https://gitlab.com/joaommpalmeiro/pt-parties-metadata): Metadata about Portuguese political parties to reuse in different projects.

 ### Design